FlexMeasures/flexmeasures/Installation.md

 Head over to `http://localhost:5000/assets` and add a new asset there.

-TODO: For this we should also make a CLI function.
+TODO: [issue 57](https://github.com/SeitaBV/flexmeasures/issues/57) should create a CLI function for this.

-Note: You can also use the API to create assets (e.g. through a script or a custom frontend application, see our API documentation).
+Note: You can also use the [`POST /api/v2_0/assets`](https://flexmeasures.readthedocs.io/en/latest/api/v2_0.html#post--api-v2_0-assets) endpoint in the FlexMeasures API to create an asset.

 ### Add data

-TODO: issue 56 should create a CLI function for this.
+You can use the [`POST /api/v2_0/postMeterData`](https://flexmeasures.readthedocs.io/en/latest/api/v2_0.html#post--api-v2_0-postMeterData) endpoint in the FlexMeasures API to send meter data.

-Note: You can also use the API to send meter dat.a
+TODO: [issue 56](https://github.com/SeitaBV/flexmeasures/issues/56) should create a CLI function for adding a lot of data at once, from a CSV dataset.

-You can add forecasts for your meter data with the `db_populate` command, here is an example:
+Also, you can add forecasts for your meter data with the `db_populate` command, here is an example:

    `flexmeasures db_populate --forecasts --from-date 2020-03-08 --to-date 2020-04-08 --asset-type Asset --asset my-solar-panel `

 Note: You can also use the API to send forecast data.

-## Other settings for full functionality
+## Other settings, for full functionality

 ### Set mail settings